DOI-ONRR/blog-nrrd/src/pages/metrics-and-policy/index.md

   </tr>
   <tr>
     <th>Goals</th>
-    <td>Understand user perception, get user feedback on content, improve crawling or indexing of web content (including using sitemaps, robots.txt files, and descriptive metadata), engage with users throughout design and development, test with a representative cross-section of users, protect users’ privacy, apply customer experience principles.</td>
+    <td>Understand user perception, get user feedback on content, improve crawling or indexing of web content (including using sitemaps, robots.txt files, and descriptive metadata), engage with users throughout design and development, test with a representative cross-section of users, protect users’ privacy, and apply customer experience principles.</td>
   </tr>
  <tr>
     <th>What we’re measuring</th>
-    <td>Track planned usability studies and goal of the study, track the number of users recruited, track the number of users who accepted recruitment and participated in the study, inclusive research (how we plan research and document in the research plan), track the number of findings/recommendations resulting from user research, and identify user-centered design efforts.</td>
+    <td>Track planned usability studies and goal of the study, track the number of users recruited, track the number of users who accepted recruitment and participated in the study, inclusive research (how we plan research and document in the research plan), and track the number of findings/recommendations resulting from user research, and identify user-centered design efforts.</td>
   </tr>
 </table>